fitrianingrum/fitrianingrum.me/content/post/2020/online-tools-entity-relationship-diagram.md

 	width="540"
 	class="text-center" >}}

-Sharing a diagram in [Lucidchart](https://www.lucidchart.com/) is very similar to share a document in Google Drive.
+Sharing a diagram in [Lucidchart](https://www.lucidchart.com/) is pretty similar to sharing a document in Google Drive.
 You can share it publicly by using a shareable link or to specific people by entering their email address.
 You can also set its edit, comment, and share permission easily.